 The purpose behind today’s story, before we talk about food for the week, is to remind you not to judge a book by its cover.
 I promise, you won’t have to stay with me long before we get into a recipe for carne adovada and a reason to buy malt vinegar.

 As we drove to Rochester, MN last week to visit my sister and her family, I had Omaha déjà vu, mixed with a tinge of regret, watching the mile markers tick by on I-55 heading north toward St. Louis.

 Fifteen years ago this spring I packed up my belongings and made the long haul from Omaha to Memphis, after four years of calling Omaha home.
 Ella-dog rode shotgun.
 Bernard trailed behind in the indescribable 1987 4-Runner that had belonged to his late brother Henry.
 (The truck’s another story for another day.)

-At the time I headed back to Memphis I was none too sorry to leave Nebraska in the rear view mirror.
+At the time I headed back to Memphis I was none too sorry to see Nebraska in the rear view mirror.
 I never really felt at home in Omaha, which I now realize was entirely my fault.
 So many kind local people tried to connect me to things I would enjoy.

 Instead I chose to listen to fellow transplants – colleagues from California and Boston who were quick to deride Omaha as the antithesis of cosmopolitan living.
 As a result I was entirely uncharitable, and for that I apologize both to Omaha and to the people there who extended their unique Midwestern welcome.